elastos/Elastos.Hive.DevDocs/manual/source/files-sample.rst

 Usage sample of the files API
 ==============================

 To make convenience for users to store UnixFS format files.
-In the hive cluster servers, users can create virtual home directories for themselves.
+In the Hive cluster servers, users can create virtual home directories for themselves.

-Users can log in one of hive cluster servers by 'uid' to store files, and after a while, login to another hive server by 'uid' to modify them.
+Users can log in one of Hive cluster servers by 'uid' to store files, and after a while, log into another Hive server by 'uid' to modify them.

 To use UnixFS feature, users need to use the 'files API'.
 Please follow the below procedures to use 'files API'.